 Day Trips to Loch Ness & Hadrian’s Wall

 When I was in Edinburgh, I decided to take a few day trips to get to see Scotland and did so by going on a tour of Loch Ness and Hadrian’s Wall.
 I actually hadn’t done a lot of research on things to do in Scotland but I knew I wanted to see the famous Loch Ness.
 Then I chose a Hadrian’s Wall tour because it sounded like a fascinating part of history.
-Little did I know that these two day trips could actually change my life – even in a small way.

 Then we went up to Loch Ness.
 Though Loch Ness is the deepest Loch in Scotland, it’s more famous for being home of the Loch Ness Monster, one Scotland’s most famous folklore.
 The lake itself is super blue; I mean, it’s a bright blue I’d never seen for water before.
 I thought this was so cool!
 I didn’t have enough money to see Urquhart Castle, the ruined castle on the loch’s banks, but I opted for a loch cruise instead.
 Even though it was beautiful and on so many people’s bucket lists, including mine, I got super bored and let down.
 I did not spot the Loch Ness Monster, but I didn’t expect to.
 I started to wonder why I was on that boat for an hour when, at the end of the day, it was really just a lake and a castle that’s been badly ruined.
+But really, why hadn’t I expected this?

 On the drive home, it snowed and in the scenery of Cairngorms National Park, it was absolutely gorgeous.
 Loch Ness took up more of my time than was necessary but in getting to see the scenery of Scotland, I got to see some of the most beautiful places in the world.
+Even though Loch Ness is arguably more famous, Loch Lomond should definitely be a higher priority for anyone travelling to Scotland.

 Britain became a part of the Roman Empire in 43 AD and under rule of Hadrian in 122 AD, a great wall was built across the span of Britain to mark where the Roman Empire ended.
 Anything below the wall belonged to the Romans while anything above did not.
 The wall today is in northern England, and falls south of where the current Scottish border is.
 Despite being almost 2000 years old, you can still see a lot of the wall today (and it’s even a popular hiking trail).